 Mr. Cole received his Bachelor of Arts in Accounting and Juris Doctor from the University of Florida where he served as President of Alpha Kappa Psi Business Fraternity and Vice-Chair of the Moot Court team.

 Mr. Cole is a multi-year recipient of the Florida Legal Elite award, awarded to the top 2% of attorneys in Florida as determined by members of the Florida Bar.
 He is an active member of the National Association of College and University Attorneys having served on its Board of Directors and as Chair of its Subcommittee on Audit.
-He has also served as Vice Chair of the Committees on Information Services, and has been a member of the Legal Education, Membership and Member Services, and Board Operations committees.
+He is a frequent speaker on higher education issues and was co-author on the AGB Advisory Statement on Sexual Assault.
 Mr. Cole also serves on the Board of Directors for the Small Business Development Center.

 Mr. Cole is admitted to practice in the United States District Court for the Middle District Court of Florida and the 11th U.S. Circuit Court of Appeals.

 Youndy C. Cook has served in the Office of the General Counsel, first as Associate General Counsel and now as Deputy General Counsel, since April 2002.
 Prior to joining the University, she practiced labor and employment litigation at Ford & Harrison, LLP, in Tampa, Florida.
-Ms. Cook works with departments and units across the University on a wide variety of issues, including personnel issues, litigation, policies and procedures, regulations, and contracts.
+Ms. Cook works with departments and units across the University on a wide variety of issues, including employment issues, litigation, student affairs, policies and procedures, regulations, and contracts.

 Ms. Cook received her B.A., summa cum laude, from Vanderbilt University and her J.D., summa cum laude, from the University of Miami School of Law.
 Ms. Cook is active in the National Association of College and University Attorneys and the Florida Bar.
 In addition to providing training around campus, she has spoken various times at education law conferences.
-She is admitted to practice in all the State and Federal courts in the State of Florida, as well as the 11th U.S. Circuit Court of Appeals.
+She is admitted to practice in Florida.

-Principal areas of responsibility: Labor and Employment; Litigation; Dispute Resolution; University Regulations; Policies and Procedures; Student Affairs.
+Principal areas of responsibility: Labor and Employment; Litigation; Dispute Resolution; University Regulations; Policies and Procedures; Student Affairs; Public Records.